adobe/reactor-extension-googledatalayer/README.md

 # Google Data Layer extension for Adobe Experience Platform Tags

 > **Note**
-> The Google Data Layer extension is a beta.
+> The Google Data Layer extension is in production use although should be considered a late beta.

 ## Overview